-Yokohama squash is a rare heirloom variety of squash.
+The Yokohama squash is a unique heirloom vegetable native to Japan.

 Imagine my surprise when I went into the garden this past August, and I found it littered with oddly shaped squash that resembled large chunks of hardened lava.
 Gray-black, other-worldly, yet hauntingly beautiful, this unique heirloom vegetable from Japan, the ‘Yokohama’ squash, was a visual study in the Japanese affection for serenity through form and texture.

 Not only that, the ‘Yokohama’ possesses one of the most complex flavors I have run across in any squash or pumpkin I have grown.
 Everyone’s taste buds are different, but I detect hints of Asian pear, mango, avocado, lemon balsam, and if you have experience with tropical fruits, the unmistakable aroma of sapote.
 Can this be a squash?
 It is even a great boon to gardeners because it is highly resistant to borers and powdery mildew.
 Why didn’t I know about ‘Yokohama’ squash years ago?